john-science/python_for_scientists/classes/01_control_statements/lecture_01.5.md

     Current Letter : o
     Current Letter : n

-Here the `print` statement inside the `for` loop was hit for every letter in the string `Python`, except the letter `h` because of that `continue statement.
+Here the `print` statement was hit for every letter in `Python` except the letter `h`, because of the `continue` statement.
 Let's try another example:

     var = 10
     while var > 0:
         var = var - 1
         if var % 2 == 0:
             continue
-        print('Current variable value :' + str(var))
+        print('Current variable value: ' + str(var))

 This will produce following result, because the `continue` statement will skip all of the even values:

-    Current variable value :9
+    Current variable value: 9
-    Current variable value :7
+    Current variable value: 7
-    Current variable value :5
+    Current variable value: 5
-    Current variable value :3
+    Current variable value: 3
-    Current variable value :1
+    Current variable value: 1

 #### The `break` Statement

 Another important way to control the flow of a program is to use `break`.
-When a `break` statement is reached, you immediately terminate your `for` or `while` loop:
+When a `break` statement is reached, you immediately terminate the `for` or `while` loop:

     x = 0
     while True: